 I was inspired to write this article after having an emotional experience with clothes.
 I have a history of ripping pants, long-sleeved shirts, and never finding jeans that fit my quads, calves, and waist uniformly.
 This sort of problem can be nice to have.
 It’s kind of a source of pride: knowing I’ve grown enough muscle to burst out of clothes made for average girls and having an athletic build that is not the societal norm.
 But around 2010, when my mom bought me a dress that made me look like a bulky mini hulk, I thought my muscles were too unfeminine to look appropriate in a dress.
 I had athletically induced fashion disorder or AIFD (coined by myself).
 It was not until I learned that shapes (or the cut of an item of clothing) were my problem, not my body.
 I’ve since been able to wear dresses, skinny jeans, long-sleeved shirts — anything I wish.

 We all know muscular women look great naked, but finding the right clothing to flatter our physiques can be tricky.
 Some styles can artificially broaden our bodies and make us look blocky.
 This is because most clothing is designed for the masses: skinny, average, or plus-sized people.
+And these designs often leave baggy or ill-fitting material in areas where athletic women are leaner than other women.
+Clothing designed for the masses can also create a boxy effect on an athletic woman, when she does not need it.
+These are just a couple of the issues athletic women run into when searching for flattering clothing.
 The guidelines below can help make clothes shopping for a muscular build simple.

 *** This page updates regularly to keep up with changing trends.
 The links below are connected to affiliate commission accounts.
 All clothing featured are handpicked to match the recommendations in this post. ***